Chinese orchestra: Yunluo

-Tanggu (堂鼓)
+Tanggu

-The tanggu drum (tang, lit. hall; gu, lit. drum) is listed as a hide instrument in the traditional bayin classification of Chinese instruments.
+The tanggu (hall drum) is listed as a hide instrument in the traditional bayin classification of Chinese instruments.
 The common type is similar in shape to a barrel.
 Its wooden body, entirely painted red with decorative patterns, is covered with two drumheads of cowhide or pig skin.
 Four lateral iron rings around the shell allow the drum to be vertically suspended in a frame.
 It is struck with a pair of wooden beaters.
 Tone quality can be modified by moving the striking point closer to the centre of the surface, with varying dynamics.
 Usually the different tone are not easily identified.

 The tanggu is constructed mainly in two types.
 The larger one, with diameters of over a metre, can produce a deep and sonorous tone and the smaller, with a diameter of 20 to 30 cm, is solid and forceful in tone quality.
 It is traditionally used with other instruments like luo and bo in folk festivals, and in ensembles or for accompaniment as well.
 Types for local operas are mostly smaller, for instance, the jing tanggu in Beijing opera.
 Some could also be known as dagu, datanggu, xiaogu or xiaotanggu.

-Muyu (木鱼)
+Muyu

-The muyu (mu, lit. wooden; yu, lit. fish) was used originally to accompany Buddhist chants and monks only.
+The muyu (wooden fish) was used originally to accompany Buddhist chants and monks only.
 An account of this instrument was found in the literature of the Ming dynasty (AD 1368–1644): "The muyu is carved from a block of wood and into the shape of a fish, then its interior is hollowed out.
 Sounds can be produced by striking."
 Since the Qing dynasty (AD 1644–1911) the instrument has appeared in folk ensembles.

 The muyu is mostly made of mulberry (or Chinese Toon) wood.
 The larger type is primarily used in Buddhist temples, but recently appears in sets, varying in diameters and tonal qualities.
 The set is mainly used for regular rhythms when used for accompaniment.
 Playing the different parts of the muyu could have different volume.